 Hey everyone, Happy St Patricks Day!!
 Okay, so I’m a little late on the greeting, but for those of you who celebrated, I hope it exceeded your expectations and you’re still carrying those happy vibes around with you.
 Being born on St Patrick’s Day, I have always wanted to celebrate my birthday in Ireland and this year I finally made it to Dublin!

 Although if I’m being completely honest, this post is bitter sweet for me.
-Luca and I had broken up only two weeks prior but with the trip already booked and paid for, we thought, let’s just go and make the most of it.
-Well everything that could have gone wrong did, and now that I have a moment to look back on it all, it was no doubt the universe telling me “gurllll… you should have stayed home.”
+I had broken up with my now ex, only two weeks prior but with the trip already booked and paid for, we thought, let’s just go and make the most of it.
+Well everything that could have gone wrong did, and now that I have a moment to look back on it all, it was no doubt the universe telling me “gurllll… you should have stayed home.
+Never go on holiday with an ex.”
 This trip was definitely not what I had always dreamed of.

 Arrival… cute cottage houses and ice cold weather